Human Motion Transfer with 3D Constraints and Detail Enhancement: Conclusion

 \section{Conclusion}

 We have proposed a new approach to human motion transfer.
-It employs the 3D body shape and pose constraints as a condition to regularize the generative adversarial learning framework, which is more expressive and complete than 2D.
-We also design a enhancement mechanism to reinforce the detail characteristics of synthesized results using detailed information from real source frames.
-Extensive experiments show that our method outperforms existing methods both visually and quantitatively.
+It employs the 3D body shape and pose constraints as a condition to regularize the generative adversarial learning framework, and the new condition is more expressive and complete than 2D.
+We also design an enhancement mechanism to enhance the detailed characteristics of synthesized results using detailed information from real source frames.
+Extensive experiments show that our method outperforms existing methods both qualitatively and quantitatively.